 Welcome to the Austin Peay State University (APSU) School of Nursing website.
 The APSU School of Nursing offers two nursing education programs: the Bachelor of Science in Nursing (BSN), this includes the RN-BSN Completion track (for licensed AS degree RN’s), and, a Master of Science in Nursing.
-The Master of Science in Nursing degree allows the student to select among three concentrations: Family Nurse Practitioner, Nursing Administration, or Nursing Education.
+The Master of Science in Nursing degree allows the student to select between two concentrations: Family Nurse Practitioner, or Nursing Education.
 Post Master’s certificates are also available for students who have completed a master’s degree in nursing and are seeking additional specialization in one of the above concentrations.
 Both the RN-BSN Completion track and the MSN are offered online.

 This is the right time to consider a career in nursing or to pursue an advanced practice degree.
 Due to a complex relationship among social, political, and economic factors there will continue to be a shortage of professional nurses well into the year 2030.
 The Bureau of Labor Statistics released employment projections for the time period 2012-2022 indicating that the RN workforce is expected to grow from 2.71 million in 2012 to 3.24 million in 2022, an increase of 19%.
 As the nursing workforce ages and our profession is faced with mass retirements, an additional 500,000 nurses will be needed just to replace those retiring, totaling a need of approximately 1 million nurses.